mar7inb/activedirectory/README.md

 ## Intro

 In this project I built an Active Directory Lab using VirtualBox.
+I then used a Powershell script to add over 1k users.

 ## Glossary